amd/aocl-data-analytics/doc/C/options/all_table.rst

    :escape: ~
    :header: "Option name", "Type", "Default", "Description", "Constraints"

+   "mixed precision", "string", ":math:`s=` `no`", "Whether to use mixed precision iterative refinement, in which lower precision arithmetic is used before switching to the working precision for the final iterations.", ":math:`s=` `no`, or `yes`."
    "optim method", "string", ":math:`s=` `auto`", "Select optimization method to use.", ":math:`s=` `auto`, `bfgs`, `cg`, `chol`, `cholesky`, `coord`, `lbfgs`, `lbfgsb`, `qr`, `sparse_cg`, or `svd`."
+   "low precision convergence tol", "real", ":math:`r=10^{-3}`", "If mixed precision iterative refinement is enabled, convergence tolerance for the low precision phase.", ":math:`0 \le r`"
    "scaling", "string", ":math:`s=` `auto`", "Scale or standardize feature matrix and response vector.
 Matrix is copied and then rescaled.
 Option key value auto indicates that rescaling type is chosen by the solver (this also includes no scaling).", ":math:`s=` `auto`, `centering`, `no`, `none`, `scale`, `scale only`, `standardise`, or `standardize`."
    "print options", "string", ":math:`s=` `no`", "Print options.", ":math:`s=` `no`, or `yes`."
    "storage order", "string", ":math:`s=` `column-major`", "Whether data is supplied and returned in row- or column-major order.", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."